MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-azure-tools.md

 ## Apache Maven and Gradle plugins

 Deploy Java applications to Azure with ease by configuring Azure plugins as part of your Maven or Gradle builds.
-Currently, the plugins support Azure App Service, Azure Functions, and Azure Spring Cloud.
+Currently, the plugins support Azure App Service, Azure Functions, and Azure Spring Apps.

 - [Azure Plugins for Gradle](https://github.com/microsoft/azure-gradle-plugins)
 - [Azure Plugins for Apache Maven](https://github.com/microsoft/azure-maven-plugins)